My name is Logan Christopher and I am the owner of Legendary Strength. Below you’ll find a fairly complete history of my training.

 Mental Training and Energies

 Then a new revolution happens.
-I learn many masterful techniques of using the mind including NLP, hypnosis, energy psychology and more.
+I learn many masterful techniques of using the mind including NLP, hypnosis, energy psychology, and more.
 I start working with these mental training tactics and seeing even better results in the gym.
 I temporarily moved up to Medford, Oregon to train under Doctor John La Tourrette to learn more of these tools as well as begin in Kenpo karate.

-I’ve continued learning, practicing and now teaching these tactics as they’re the missing key in what most people are doing.
+I’ve continued learning, practicing, and now teaching these tactics as they’re the missing key in what most people are doing.
 By adding this component in to whatever you’re currently doing I feel you’ll get even better results.

 A good amount of this material is all found within the book I published with Dragondoor, Mental Muscle.
-I’m know an author along with some of the people that set me on this path.
+I’m now an author along with some of the people that set me on this path.

 Health and Nutrition

 Starting out scrawny, I sought an edge wherever I could find it.
 This led me into nutrition, realizing it made a big impact on performance.
-As a kid I literally did not eat any fruits or vegetables besides watermelon and strawberries.
+As a kid, I literally did not eat any fruits or vegetables besides watermelon and strawberries.
 Now I eat them all.

 After watching my mother pass from breast cancer I’ve become even more committed to seeking superior health, which I’ve begun teaching along with the above as the Peak Performance Trinity.